peristron/signalfoundry_v2/README.md

 Recommended near-term improvements:

-- Keep shared text cleaning in `text_processor.py` and import it consistently from both the app and harvester.
+- If the app is split into helper modules later, keep shared text cleaning in one place and import it consistently from both the app and harvester.
 - Add explicit Excel sheet selection to `harvester.py`.
 - Add tests for CSV, Excel, VTT, PDF, PPTX, URL, and offline sketch paths.
 - Add a small sample dataset for smoke testing.